 - Mark or engrave all valuables (including textbooks), and keep a record of these in a safe place.
-Include their make, model, and serial numbers whenever possible. - o If there are problems with your room that may affect security (such as doors that don't lock well or windows that open easily), let your RA or property manager know immediately. - Register your bicycle with the NMSU Police Department and always secure it to a bike rack on campus with a quality lock. - Lock the doors and windows to your room and your vehicle every time you leave.
-Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes - Always be aware of your surroundings and of any strangers near you.
-If you are going to be involved in activities where you are unable to focus on your environment and what is going on around you (e.g., when playing games on a smart phone), do so with friends so you can help each other watch for dangerous situations.
-If someone is acting suspiciously near you, move away toward large groups and well lit areas.
-If the person follows you and/or continues to act in a suspicious manner, consider challenging them or call 911 for assistance. - Don't leave valuables unattended in unlocked lockers, study areas, or classrooms. - Alcohol and drug use can reduce your ability to recognize a dangerous situation and your ability to defend yourself.
+Include their make, model, and serial numbers whenever possible. - o If there are problems with your room that may affect security (such as doors that don't lock well or windows that open easily), let your RA or property manager know immediately. - o Register your bicycle with the NMSU Police Department and always secure it to a bike rack on campus with a quality lock. - Lock the doors and windows to your room and your vehicle every time you leave.
+Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes. - Always be aware of your surroundings and of any strangers near you.
+If someone is acting suspiciously, move away toward large groups and well lit areas. - Don't leave valuables unattended in unlocked lockers, study areas, or classrooms. - Alcohol and drug use can reduce your ability to recognize a dangerous situation and your ability to defend yourself.
 If you are going to drink alcohol, do it legally, responsibly, in a safe place, and with people you can trust.